We don’t have much in the way of “curriculum” at our house.

 Finally, let’s move upstairs, home of most of our “reading” books as a family.
 This is Chris’s bedside bookcase, home of what is probably the world’s largest library of books by Ruth Manning-Sanders.
 (Doesn’t everyone’s husband have a collection of books by a deceased and somewhat obscure fairy-tale author… OK, I’m done.)
 These are actually WONDERFUL books, and make up a good part of our bedtime reading, complete with wonderful voices by Chris.

-This is the larger of the bookcases inside Sarah’s room.
-It’s a nonfiction powerhouse – including that tome on Van Gogh at left, which Sarah actually asked for one Christmas when she was about 9, as well as every Lego Brickmaster book ever made.
+This is the larger of the bookcases inside Ashar’s room.
+It’s a nonfiction powerhouse – including that tome on Van Gogh at left, which Ashar actually asked for one Christmas when she was about 9, as well as every Lego Brickmaster book ever made.
 Note the minion cameo at top.

 Also, immediately to the left of this is a plastic under-bed tote full of… more books!!
-“The ones I want to keep safe,” Sarah says.
+“The ones I want to keep safe,” Ashar says.

 Did you enjoy your tour of the Otto Family Library?
 We hope so – because this really shows where learning happens!